Connacht Irish

 Connacht Irish (Gaeilge Chonnacht) is the dialect of the Irish language spoken in the province of Connacht.

 Gaeltacht regions in Connacht are found in Counties Mayo (notably Tourmakeady, Achill Island and Erris) and Galway (notably in parts of Connemara and on the Aran Islands).
-Connacht Irish is also spoken in the Meath Gealtacht Ráth Chairn and Bailie Ghib.
+Connacht Irish is also spoken in the Meath Gealtacht Ráth Chairn and Baile Ghib.
 The dialects of Irish in Connacht are extremely diverse, with the pronunciation, forms and lexicon being different even within each county.